 How can backpackers use the sharing economy?

 Hospitality networks have been around for a long time now, but have really come into their own in recent years.
 They are essentially a service where local hosts can connect with travellers by offering them a free place to stay, basically you stay with a local instead of in a hostel or hotel.
-Couchsurfing is still one of the biggest and most popular hospitality networks out there, but there are plenty of others too such as global freeloaders or Go Cambio.
+Couchsurfing is still one of the biggest and most popular hospitality networks out there, but there are plenty of others too such as global freeloaders.

 Accommodation options have always been varied for travellers, but the sharing economy has really opened up a whole new way to travel, not just a new place to stay.
 Instead of staying in a hotel or hostel, you can pay to rent a spare room or even an entire apartment for short or long term stays.
-Airbnb is one of the largest and most popular networks, but there are also HomeAway, Wimdu, and Roomorama to name just a few.
+Airbnb is one of the largest and most popular networks (alongside being one of the most controversial), but there are also HomeAway and Wimdu to name just a few.
 These networks are great, especially if you are travelling long term or travelling slowly, as they are often substantially cheaper than a hotel room, and you get your own space, your own bathroom and your own kitchen too!
 Essentially a home away from home.

 There are a number of websites beginning to establish themselves where you can sign up and either eat a home cooked meal with a local, join a dinner party or meet a local for lunch in the places you will be visiting.
 There is usually a fee involved depending on what you choose and the agreements you make with hosts, but in general they are a great way to meet locals and have a different experience to the usual street food and cheap restaurants.
 Eat With A Local and Colunching are just two examples, but there are many more that offer similar services.